 Can this gravy be made ahead?

 Absolutely!
 You can make this gravy the night before.
-Be sure to cool the gravy completely before storing in an airtight container.
+Be sure to cool the gravy completely before storing it in an airtight container.
 Rewarm in a skillet over low heat until the gravy is hot all the way through.
 Often, I will add a little milk to thin out the gravy just a bit.

 Freezing is an option for any leftover gravy.
 Store in an airtight container or in a freezer bag.
 It is good in the freezer for up to 3 months.